 Dairy Industry in North Macedonia

-The dairy sector in North Macedonia is an important component of the agricultural economy, contributing significantly to the livelihoods of many rural communities.
-However, recent developments have put certain areas of the industry under strain.
+The dairy sector in North Macedonia plays a crucial role in the agricultural economy, significantly contributing to the livelihoods of many rural communities.
+Recent developments, however, have posed challenges to various areas of the industry.

 Impact of Restrictions in Southeastern North Macedonia

-In response to outbreaks of zoonotic diseases, restrictions have been implemented in the southeastern region of North Macedonia.
-These measures aim to control the spread of diseases that could potentially affect the dairy cattle population and, consequently, milk production.
+Due to outbreaks of zoonotic diseases, restrictions have been implemented in the southeastern region of North Macedonia.
+These measures aim to control the spread of diseases that could adversely affect the dairy cattle population and, consequently, milk production.

 Dairy Cattle and Milk Production

-North Macedonia has a diverse range of dairy farms, from small family-owned operations to larger commercial enterprises.
-The health of dairy cattle is paramount to ensure steady milk production.
-The restrictions in the southeast are likely to impact the movement of livestock and may cause a temporary decline in milk yield in the affected areas.
+North Macedonia hosts a diverse range of dairy farms, from small family-owned operations to larger commercial enterprises.
+The health and wellbeing of dairy cattle are vital to ensuring steady milk production.
+The restrictions in the southeast are likely to affect livestock movement, potentially leading to a temporary decline in milk yield in the affected areas.

 Processing and Market Dynamics

-The dairy processing industry in North Macedonia relies on a stable supply of raw milk.
-With the current restrictions, processors might face challenges in sourcing sufficient quantities of milk, leading to potential disruptions in the production of dairy products such as cheese, yogurt, and butter.
+The dairy processing industry in North Macedonia depends on a stable supply of raw milk.
+With the current restrictions, processors might encounter challenges in sourcing adequate quantities of milk, which could result in disruptions in the production of dairy products such as cheese, yogurt, and butter.

 Exports and Imports

-North Macedonia exports a portion of its dairy products to neighboring countries.
-However, the current health restrictions could affect export volumes if production decreases.
-On the other hand, the country might need to adjust its import strategies to meet domestic demand if local production cannot fulfill it.
+North Macedonia exports a segment of its dairy products to neighboring countries.
+The present health restrictions could impact export volumes if production decreases.
+Conversely, the country might need to adjust its import strategies to satisfy domestic demand if local production falls short.